Navigation auf uzh.ch

 CEO of the Global Business Initiative on Human Rights

 Ron Popper has been working on the business and human rights agenda as a practitioner and advisor to multinational corporations for nearly 20 years.
-He is currently Chief Executive Officer of the Global Business Initiative on Human Rights, and a trustee at the Institute for Human Rights and Business.
-Ron spent 10 years as Head of Corporate Responsibility for the Switzerland-based multinational ABB where he focused on developing human rights policies and processes, due diligence on high-risk projects and countries, stakeholder engagement and training.
+He is the Chief Executive Officer of the Global Business Initiative on Human Rights and a trustee at the Institute for Human Rights and Business.
+Ron spent ten years as Head of Corporate Responsibility for the Switzerland-based multinational ABB where he focused on developing human rights policies and processes, due diligence on high-risk projects and countries, stakeholder engagement and training.
 He currently teaches business and human rights at universities in Switzerland, Norway, Italy, and the UK.

 Prof. Dr. Rolf H. Weber